legendu-net/blog/misc/content/2017/01/traveling-tips/traveling-tips.markdown

 ## Places To Rest in Cities

+1. gas stations & parks

-1. go to library for a rest
+2. go to library for a rest

-2. starbucks
+3. starbucks

 ## Airlines